MonashMath/MTH4321/Tutorials.jl/README.md

 julia> using IJulia
 julia> notebook(dir=pwd())
 ```
 This will open a browser window.
 Navigate to the `notebooks` folder and open the tutorial you want.
-Enjoy!
+Voila!